 Research suggests that the way a gifted brain functions is always going to be different than the typical child.
 I believe that therapy for gifted children effects change in a very similar manner to therapy for the autistic child; therapy can make daily life easier, and it can help a child learn to handle their thoughts and experiences with greater comfort and ease.
 Brain function changes as it learns to adapt and make better connections, but the structure remains unique.
 Occupational therapists support gifted children and their families in exactly the same way we support people in the special needs community: without judgement or dismissing problems that arise in living.

-If you are the parent of a young gifted child, and you would like more support, take a look at some of my previous posts:Supporting The Gifted Toddler at Preschool and Your Bossy Baby or Toddler May Be Gifted.
+If you are the parent of a very young gifted child, and you would like more support, take a look at some of my previous posts:Supporting The Gifted Toddler at Preschool and Your Bossy Baby or Toddler May Be Gifted.
 Really.
-Here Are The Signs You Are Missing! .
-You can use these concepts today to help your gifted child!
+Here Are The Signs You Are Missing!
+You can use these strategies today to help your gifted child!